Vanguard Award & Residency.

 New York Voices.

 New York Voices is Joe’s Pub at The Public’s artist commissioning program.
 As part of The Public Theater’s long history of cultivating the country’s most celebrated artists, this program supports the creation of new works by critically-acclaimed musicians and performers.
 New York Voices encourages artists to explore their storytelling, narratives and songwriting processes, and includes a variety of developmental and practical resources.
-Each commission culminates with a run of live shows on the Joe’s Pub stage.

 The program successfully connects artists with their contemporaries and significantly expands their ability to reach wider audiences.
 Many of the commissioned works have toured nationally and internationally.